 Historically, these cracks were easy to spot using low grade vision systems.
 But as the requirement for smaller chips increased, die manufacturers have had to reduce wafer thickness via backgrinding.
 Backgrinding produces lines (a.k.a. scars) on the dies that make cracks harder to identify.

-The manufacturer asked for our help in creating a new solution that could meet three business acceptance criteria:
+The manufacturer asked for our help in creating a new solution that could be embedded into their current production line and related systems, and that could meet three business acceptance criteria:

 There were three challenges facing quality assurance.

 PROVIDING ACCURATE A.I.
 TRAINING DATA

 The first challenge was a lack of data available to train the A.I. with,

 which is a common issue for anomaly detection projects.
 In this case,

 there were very few numbers of “CRACKED” die images to work with.
 We

 used two data augmentation approaches to solve this.
 The first was to